ButlerOS/haskell-butler/README.md

 firefox https://localhost:8080
 ```

-Use the electron client to forward your ssh-agent and enables Ctrl-T and Ctrl-N key code:
+Use the electron client instead of firefox to forward your ssh-agent and enables Ctrl-T and Ctrl-N key code:

 ```ShellSession
 nix run .#electron https://localhost:8080
 ```

-Container usage:
+Start the service with the pre-built container usage:

 ```ShellSession
 podman run -p 8080:8080 -v butler-data:/var/lib/butler ghcr.io/butleros/haskell-butler:term-latest
 ```

 ## Contribute